luckynrslevin/doc/proxmox/Readme.md

 wget https://us.lxd.images.canonical.com/images/debian/bullseye/amd64/default/20220122_05:25/rootfs.tar.xz -O debian-11-bullseye.tar.xz
 ```
 - Afterwards the container image is available in the Proxmox web interface as a template for creating new containers.

+# Create Debian 11 bullseye container, Install NVidia Drivers and activate GPU passthrough
+- Create a new container in Proxmox based on the debian bullseye tempalte.
+See youtube course above.
+- Login to the container and update `apt update && apt dist-upgrade`
+- Install wget `apt install wget`
+- download the invidia driver to the conatiner (__NEED TO BE EXACT SAME VERSION AS INSTALLED ON THE HOST__)
+- In my case I do `wget https://us.download.nvidia.com/XFree86/Linux-x86_64/470.94/NVIDIA-Linux-x86_64-470.94.run`
+- Make executable `chmod 755 NVIDIA-Linux-x86_64-470.94.run`
+- Install NVidia driver in the container without the modules `./NVIDIA-Linux-x86_64-470.94.run --no-kernel-module`
+- Shutdown the container ´shutdown -P now`
+- Now change the configuration of the container on the Proxmox server as described [in this tutorial (section lxc container)](https://passbe.com/2020/02/19/gpu-nvidia-passthrough-on-proxmox-lxc-container/)
+- Restart the container and verify if the passthrough works properly (see same tutorial)
 -